Constructing Algorithmic Authority: How Multi-Channel Networks (MCNs) Govern Live-Streaming Labor in China: Discussion

 Second, our findings challenge the prevailing binary in CSCW and HCI that separates algorithmic knowledge into formal (e.g., platform documentation, API guides) and informal (e.g., user speculation, peer discussion, online rumor) categories~\cite{kusk2022platform,xiao2024let,bishop2019managing}.
 In the context of MCNs, this division collapses.
 The algorithmic knowledge that circulates within these organizations is neither officially sanctioned nor casually improvised.
-Instead, we conceptualize it as institutionalized folk theory—informal knowledge that is produced and stabilized by intermediary actors who lack direct access to platform-engineered formal knowledge.
+Instead, we conceptualize it as MCNs’ discursive construction of algorithms—informal knowledge that is produced and stabilized by intermediary actors who lack direct access to platform-engineered formal knowledge.
 MCNs are not platform insiders; they operate without formal connections to algorithm developers or privileged access to system logics.
-Yet they construct and disseminate their own working theories of “how the algorithm works” and embed these into onboarding scripts, coaching sessions, ranking systems, and contractual expectations.
-These folk theories gain a quasi-formal status—not through technical verification, but through routinized organizational practice, repetition, and discursive reinforcement.
-In doing so, MCNs transform folk sensemaking into a mechanism of labor governance.
+Yet they construct and disseminate their own working interpretations of “how the algorithm works” and embed these into onboarding scripts, coaching sessions, ranking systems, and contractual expectations.
+These discursive constructions gain a quasi-formal status—not through technical verification, but through routinized organizational practice, repetition, and discursive reinforcement.
+In doing so, MCNs transform folk interpretation into a mechanism of labor governance.

-Third, our findings broaden CSCW’s understanding of how algorithmic knowledge circulates in everyday life.
-Prior work has shown that workers and users build collective knowledge through grassroots means like online forums, creator communities, or worker-led organizing \cite{devito2017algorithms, karizat2021algorithmic,xiao2024let}.
-These are important, but they are not the only sites where algorithmic knowledge is produced.
-Our study shows that intermediary institutions like MCNs also serve as powerful knowledge brokers.
-They don’t just transmit information but also shape and curate it.
-They decide which explanations of the algorithm get repeated, which practices get standardized, and which beliefs get embedded into training and labor management.
-Unlike peer-to-peer communities, MCNs combine technical interpretation with organizational authority.
-They have the resources and legitimacy to institutionalize speculative beliefs into widely accepted norms.
-In doing so, they turn uncertainty into order, and speculation into action, making algorithmic systems workable, even if not fully knowable.

-Our study thus pushes CSCW to look beyond individuals or user groups when studying how people interact with algorithmic systems.
-It invites scholars to future consider the organizational infrastructures that mediate algorithmic knowledge and how those infrastructures shape not only what workers believe, but how they work, comply, and sustain hope.